MOTOR: Learning ID-free Item Representation with Token Crossing for Embedding-based Multimodal Recommendation: Conclusion

 \section{Conclusion}

-We identify several issues in current ID-based multimodal recommenders, namely Information Isolation, Cold-Start, and Storage Burden.
-Based on this, we propose MOTOR, which represents each item using learnable multimodal tokens and transforms ID-based models into ID-free systems.
-Through a token-sharing mechanism, MOTOR enhances communication between related items, improves the representation of cold-start items, and eliminates the cumbersome Item ID Embedding Table.
-Extensive experiments on nine representative models demonstrate the performance gains brought by MOTOR.
-Future exploration directions include more effective discretization techniques and alternative methods for token interaction and integration.
+We identify three key limitations of existing ID-based multimodal recommenders: information isolation, cold-start, and storage overhead.
+To address these challenges, we propose MOTOR, which represents items via learnable multimodal tokens, thereby converting ID-based recommenders into ID-free systems.
+A token-sharing mechanism facilitates knowledge transfer among related items, enhances representations for cold-start items, and removes the need for a large item ID embedding table.
+Moreover, by treating tokens as implicit item features, we introduce a Token Cross Network (TCN) to efficiently capture first-, second-, and higher-order interactions among multimodal tokens, yielding more expressive representations without substantial computational or storage costs.
+Extensive experiments on nine representative recommendation models and five public datasets show that MOTOR consistently achieves significant performance gains.